-[Acoustic Guitar Chords] > How to Play the B7 Chord (Technique, Variations and Exercises)
+[Acoustic Guitar Chords] > How to Play the B7 Chord on Guitar (Technique, Variations and Exercises)

 Learning the essential chords as a new guitar player can be a very rewarding experience.
-With each new chord learned, you’re adding another tool to your guitar-playing toolkit, and getting that much closer to mastering this beautiful instrument.
+With each new chord, you’re adding another tool to your guitar-playing toolkit, learning how to transition between them, and getting that much closer to guitar mastery!

 Ready?
 Let’s get started!